I do not own either One Piece or Justice League Unlimited.

 "We had no choice!" said Hawkgirl, not unkindly.

-"Sure we did, and we left him behind with the pirates gone insane!"
+"Sure we did, and we left him behind with pirates gone nutso!"

 "And if we didn't get through the portal, everything would've been for nothing!" snapped Green Lantern.
-"We're trying to save lives here, and that includes everyone the Nazis will be killing if they win!
+"We're trying to stop that from all every happening, including everyone the Nazis will be killing if they win!
 We can't beat these tanks, so we're saving all the lives we can here and now, and then we'll come back to fix this!"

-Except Flash was the type of man who believed in saving everyone.
-John Stewart was ex-military, and knew that was not possible.
+Except Flash was the type of man who believed in saving everyone, every time.
+John Stewart was ex-military, and knew that was impossible.
 Even Hawkgirl, a police officer for the warlike Thanagarians, understood this.

 "Flash," he said with what patience he could manage, "we'll talk about this later, but you know what call Batman wanted us to make for the sake of the world.
-What any of us would want if we were in his position.
-Even so, that never means we're disposable.
-We can't save the world if we're dead."
+What any of us would want if we were in his position."

 The speedster opened his mouth to say something, yet he was not done.
 "Now keep moving before we lose anyone else."